Australian native police: Kempsey/Macleay River

-In 1854, Sub Lieut.
-Dempster who was initially stationed as a sergeant at Grafton with Morisset was ordered to travel to the Macleay River with six troopers and set up a Native Police station near Kempsey.
+In 1854, Sub Lieutenant Dempster, who was initially stationed as a sergeant at Grafton with Morisset, was ordered to travel to the Macleay River with six troopers and set up a Native Police station near Kempsey.
 Squatters in the area had recently placed official requests for a section to be garrisoned on the Macleay.
 The Native Police camp was located at the old Border Police barracks at Belgrave Flat near Belgrave Falls just west of Kempsey.

-In 1859, 2nd Lieut.
-Richard Bedford Poulden (sometimes written as Poulding) was deployed to Belgrave Flat with his troopers from the Upper Dawson area in Queensland.
+In 1859, 2nd Lieutenant Richard Bedford Poulden (sometimes written as Poulding) was deployed to Belgrave Flat with his troopers from the Upper Dawson area in Queensland.
 Poulden was previously an Ensign in 56th Foot who fought in the Crimean War, and was the great-grandson of the Earl of Devon.
 In addition to performing patrolling duties, he also came for the purpose of recruiting more troopers.
 In 1859 he conducted a raid on Aboriginal people living at Christmas Creek near Frederickton.
 He captured a Dunghutti man called Doughboy who had murdered a sawyer named Dan Page.

-In 1860, Poulden was soon called out again to capture Aboriginal criminals who had laid siege to Mrs McMaugh at Nulla Nulla Creek.
-Poulden and his six troopers tracked them up Five Day Creek to the ranges where several were killed after a gunfight.
+In 1860, Poulden was called out again to capture Aboriginal criminals who had laid siege to Mrs McMaugh at Nulla Nulla Creek.
+Poulden and his six troopers tracked them up Five Day Creek to the ranges, where several were killed after a gunfight.
 An orphaned child was taken after the skirmish and delivered to local Towal Creek squatter John Warne to look after.
-The native police involved in such raids used to strip naked and would wear red headbands to distinguish them from the "wild blacks", so as to prevent shooting each other by mistake.
+The native police involved in such raids used to strip naked and wear red headbands to distinguish them from the "wild blacks", to try to ensure that they did not shoot each other by mistake.